Key takeaways

 On the surface, Lightspeed and Shopify both offer retail POS systems and online store builders for selling products in-store, online, on-the-go, via social media, and through marketplaces like Amazon.

+However, each product’s user interface, workflow, and specific features function differently.
 Here are some of the key differences:

 Shopify is unparalleled in creating a seamless customer experience between online and in-store.
 Its POS system supports buy online, pick up in-store (BOPIS), ship-from-store, and in-store returns for online purchases.
 Additionally, Shopify’s deep partnerships with platforms like TikTok, Facebook, and Instagram enable smooth social commerce experiences.

 Lightspeed also supports omnichannel sales but leans more toward in-store operations, so it truly excels at multi-store and multi-location sales tracking.
 It excels in bridging customer experiences across multiple physical locations with robust loyalty programs that integrate in-store, online, SMS, and email marketing.
-However, Shopify’s superior e-commerce infrastructure makes it the stronger option for businesses prioritizing a unified omnichannel strategy.
+However, Shopify’s superior ecommerce infrastructure makes it the stronger option for businesses prioritizing a unified omnichannel strategy.

 Lightspeed and Shopify both have enterprise solutions.
 And, both are SaaS solutions that offer developer APIs.
 That said, it’s Shopify that’s purpose-built for businesses aiming for rapid growth.